 Welcome to the first installment of a four-part blog series that explores the broad and growing value of using clinical natural language processing (cNLP) to deliver results for both payer and provider organizations.

 I hope you read our last blog introducing you to the concept of Clinical Natural Language Processing or cNLP.
-If not, you can read it here before jumping into the series.

 In the introduction, we highlighted the common need for payers and providers to manually comb through volumes of patient records in order to unlock the clinical detail found in the unstructured narrative of the medical record.
 There are several reasons an organization would want to invest in the resources required to do this.
 Arguably, the one we hear about most is the need to capture the level of acuity found in the patient population that they serve through risk adjusted contracts.